AnasShwehdy/vigma/README.md

   npx webpack --mode=development --watch

+Also run the command npm i to install the required ndoe_modules for this plugin to run.

 Below are the steps to get your plugin running.
 You can also find instructions at:

   https://www.figma.com/plugin-docs/setup/